 With the distribution of vaccinations, knowing when to get tested can be confusing for many people.
 You should get tested if you:

 Regardless of vaccination status or prior infections, if you experience any signs or symptoms of COVID-19, you should self-isolate and speak with your healthcare provider to determine if you should get tested for SARS-CoV-2.

 Rapid tests are an integral tool in personal and public health.
-If you believe you have COVID-19, consider using the BD Veritor At-Home COVID-19 Test.
 Once you get your results, you can consult your healthcare provider and take the necessary steps to help maintain your health.